sessionm/ios-smp-example/README.md

 ## Inbox

-This app showcases how to use SessionM SDK to create UI for a user inbox.
+This app showcases how to use the SessionM SDK to create UI for a user inbox.

 API Docs: https://mmc.sessionm.com/docs/mmc-sdk/#inbox